Frequently Asked Questions

 Chiropractors are licensed health care providers with a Doctorate of Chiropractic (D.C.) degree.
 They are considered primary physicians in the state of Florida.
 The chiropractic curricula is extremely rigorous and similar to that of medical school.
 In addition to classroom study, chiropractic students must complete a residency working with patients in a clinical setting, while supervised by other licensed chiropractors.
 After graduation, chiropractors must pass four sets of national board exams along with state board exams.

 The biggest difference between chiropractors and medical doctors is in their style of treatment.
 Medical doctors are trained in prescribing medicine and/or surgery for patients.
-They focus on biochemistry, and they can be helpful with chemical related health problems such as infections, diabetes or hypothyroidism.
+They focus on biochemistry, and they can be helpful with chemical-related health problems such as infections, diabetes or hypothyroidism.

-Conversely, chiropractors are trained to correct physical problems through chiropractic adjustments, exercises, stretches and muscle therapies.
-They are helpful in addressing conditions that are physical in nature, such as back pain, neck pain, muscle spasms, headaches and whiplash.
+Conversely, chiropractors are trained to correct physical problems through chiropractic adjustments, exercises, stretches, and muscle therapies.
+They are helpful in addressing conditions that are physical in nature, such as back pain, neck pain, muscle spasms, headaches, and whiplash.
 Chiropractors are the only doctors trained to diagnose and treat spinal misalignment (vertebral subluxation), which can affect many areas of health.
 See our chiropractic adjustment page for more details on health conditions that can be improved with chiropractic care.

 Can chiropractic cause damage to my body?

 Chiropractors are specialists in diagnosing and treating subluxations.
-When done correctly, chiropractic adjustment is beneficial to most patients.
-However, adjustment could be contraindicated for some health conditions.
+When done correctly, a chiropractic adjustment is beneficial to most patients.
+However, the adjustment could be contraindicated for some health conditions.
 That is why we perform a thorough diagnosis to determine the correct treatment plan for you.
 We may use alternate forms of treatment, including milder forms of adjustment that do not produce a "pop" or "crack."

 What causes the "pop" or "crack" sound during an adjustment?